pcataggatan/aboveCareStaffManagement/ProjectPlan.md

 ### Week 6
 - [X] Continue coding servlets and jsps
-- [ ] Create generic Dao
+- [X] Research on how to create generic Dao
 - [X] Read/learn Bootstrap CSS and apply to project
 - [X] Form-based Authentication
 - [X] Log time spent

 ### Week 7
 - [X] Continue coding servlets and jsps
-- [X] Redesign table structures, break up into several tables pply 1:1 and 1:many associations
+- [X] Redesign table structures, break up into several tables and apply 1:1 and 1:many associations
 - [X] Code the annotations for each entity
 - [X] Code test cases for Client and Staff CRUD
 - [X] Start looking for zipcode API